tonyedwardspz/tonyedwardspz/blog/_posts/2023/july/2023-07-21-pre-heating-the-pi-part-2.md

 Buried in the Raspberry Pi system config are settings that enhance security at a relatively low level.
 Switching this filtering on improves the robustness of the Pi to attack and is one of the simplest ways to enhance the network security of the device.

-To enable this functionality, open up the `sysctl.conf file:
+To enable this functionality, open up the `sysctl` conf file:

 `sudo nano /etc/sysctl.conf`